Spendit - Marketing Website

 Hi everyone!

-Here is the marketing website for the app called Spendit that I have designed last week.
+Here is one of the sections of the marketing website for the app called Spendit that I have designed last week.

-I hope you like it and I am really looking forward to hearing your feedback!

 Thank you!